Ghosts Of Glamis Castle, Scotland – The Castle Ghosts Of Scotland

-With over 20 different ghosts haunting the grounds, Glamis Castle is without a doubt the most haunted in Scotland.
-Pronounced “Glams”, the castle is home to many hauntings, ghosts and phantoms, which have been reported for hundreds of years.
-It’s rich history offers an insight into the ghost stories.
-Glamis was Shakespeare’s choice as the setting for MacBeth — It is said that it was the place that King Duncan was stabbed to death by MacBeth.
+With over 20 different ghosts haunting the grounds, Glamis Castle is without a doubt the most haunted castle in Scotland.
+The castle is home to many hauntings, ghosts and phantoms, which have been reported for hundreds of years.
+Glamis was Shakespeare’s choice as the setting for MacBeth.
+It is said that it was the place that King Duncan was stabbed to death by MacBeth.

 The real Lords of Glamis, the Lyon family, have a long and violent history.
 Glamis Castle was given to the Lyon family in 1372 by King Robert II of Scotland.
-The castle was originally a hunting lodge of the King of the Scots, and was the childhood home of her majesty Queen Elizabeth The Queen Mother.
+The castle was originally a hunting lodge for the King of the Scots and was the childhood home of her majesty Queen Elizabeth The Queen Mother.

-By day the property looks beautiful, vibrant, and grand, but by nightfall, it is home to something far more sinister.
+By day the property looks beautiful, vibrant and grand, but by nightfall, it’s home to something far more sinister.
 The chapel promotes feelings of overwhelming sadness to visitors and the sound of a strange hollow knocking can be heard within the castle walls.

 Janet belonged to the Douglas clan and her brother was stepfather to King James V, who despised his stepfather.
 He carried out a ruthless vendetta against the Douglas’.
 Janet became his focus of hatred.
 As a widow, Janet no longer had the protection of being married to the Lord, and King James accused her of magic, sorcery, witchcraft and mixing deadly potions with which to poison the king.
 No one doubted the accusations were false, but she and her son were arrested and taken to Edinburgh castle where they were imprisoned in its dark fearsome dungeons.